mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### Online Shopping - Delivery to the Trail
 It is hard to rely on good gear shops along the trail, except for large towns and the wonderful [Triple Crown Outfitters](https://triplecrownoutfitters.com) in South Kennedy Meadows.

-If you don’t mind giving your money to billionaires, Amazon is very convenient.
-They ship USPS which means being able to send directly to the Post Office (with General Delivery).
+UPDATE: I've since learned that Amazon only *occasionally* uses USPS, and sometimes uses other carriers.
+This surprised me because I was sure I and many others used Amazon to send General Delivery.
+We might have just got lucky.
+So I can't really recommend using Amazon at this time to send directly to Post Offices.
+Try instead to find a private business to send to who will accept multiple delivery methods.

-The Amazon website often complains about General Delivery addresses, but they always worked fine for me.
-The best solution I found is:
+~~If you don’t mind giving your money to billionaires, Amazon is very convenient.
+They ship USPS which means being able to send directly to the Post Office (with General Delivery).~~

-1. Your Account
+~~The Amazon website often complains about General Delivery addresses, but they always worked fine for me.
+The best solution I found is:~~

-2. Your Addresses
+~~1.
+Your Account~~
-3. Add New Address
+~~2.
+Your Addresses~~
-4. (Type the address in)
+~~3.
+Add New Address~~
-5. Add Address
+~~4.
+(Type the address in)~~
-6. (Amazon might say it doesn’t recognise the address)
+~~5.
+Add Address~~
-7. Click Add Address a second time
+~~6.
+(Amazon might say it doesn’t recognise the address)~~ ~~7.
+Click Add Address a second time~~
-8. It works!
+~~8.
+It works!~~

 For other retailers - you’ll have to find out if they ship USPS or UPS.
 POs generally only accept UPS.
 Guthook will tell you which private businesses accept which delivery method.